arnog/mathlive/tutorials/CONTRIBUTOR_GUIDE.md

 ## Code Structure
 The MathLive library consists of the following key directories:
 * `css/` the stylesheets and fonts used by MathLive
-* `src/core` the core Javascript code needed to render math.
+* `src/core` the core JavaScript code needed to render math.
 This module depends on the `css/` module.
-* `src/editor` the Javascript code needed for the editor.
+* `src/editor` the JavaScript code needed for the editor.
 This module depends on the `src/core` module.
 * `src/addons` some optional modules that provide additional functionality

 You can include only the files you need.
 For example, if you only need to display math, you can skip `src/editor/` and `src/addons`.

-In addition, the `build/` and `dist/` directories contain optimized output generated from the `css/` and `src/` directories:
+In addition, the `dist/` directories contain optimized output generated from the `css/` and `src/` directories:
 * the `build/` directory contains intermediary build results.
 These intermediary results can be used for debugging during development, but are